 Also referred to as ‘disguised employees,’ these individuals act, look and are staff members for any purpose or intent.
 But instead of being included in the company payroll, they register as limited companies to pay less tax on their earnings.

 Notably, hiring individuals as contractors leads to significant benefits for the company hiring them.
-You no longer have to bear the expense of Employer’s NIC (National Insurance Contributions) or offer employment benefits like sick leave, pension contributions, and holiday pay.
+You don’t have to bear the expense of an Employer’s NIC (National Insurance Contributions) or offer employment benefits like sick leave, pension contributions, and holiday pay.
 As such, it’s a win for contractors and the company itself.

-Changes to the off-payroll tax legislation were scheduled for April 2020, but have been delayed due to the coronavirus pandemic.
-These changes will come into effect in April 2021.
-The major transformation that will transpire involves a shift in tax liability responsibility – aligning the public and private sectors.
+Changes to the off-payroll tax legislation were scheduled for April 2020, but were delayed due to the coronavirus pandemic.
+These changes came into effect in April 2021.
+The major transformation that transpired involved a shift in tax liability responsibility – aligning the public and private sectors.

 What is IR35?